-Inventory levels are actually a bit higher right now in Rockingham County (107 homes for sale) as compared to a year ago -- though quite a bit below where inventory levels were two years ago.
-Inventory levels in the City popped up a bit over the past month to 24 homes for sale, though that is not much consolation to home buyers hoping to purchase in the City as these homes continue to go under contract quite quickly.
+Inventory levels are actually a bit higher right now in Rockingham County (95 homes for sale) as compared to a year ago -- though quite a bit below where inventory levels were two years ago.
+Inventory levels in the City are also a bit higher now (32) than they were a year ago, though that is not much consolation to home buyers hoping to purchase in the City as these homes continue to go under contract quite quickly.
 It seems unlikely that we will see inventory levels start to meaningfully rise anytime in the near future as buyer demand still seems to be outpacing the supply of homes for sale.